Stanislav Petrov: Aftermath

 Petrov underwent intense questioning by his superiors about his judgment.
 Initially, he was praised for his decision.
-General Yury Votintsev, then commander of the Soviet Air Defense's Missile Defense Units, who was the first to hear Petrov's report of the incident (and the first to reveal it to the public in the 1990s), states that Petrov's "correct actions" were "duly noted".
+Colonel-general Yuri Votintsev, the then-commander of the Soviet Air Defense's Missile Defense Units, who was the first to hear Petrov's report of the incident (and the first to reveal it to the public in the 1990s), states that Petrov's "correct actions" were "duly noted".
 Petrov himself states he was initially praised by Votintsev and promised a reward, but recalls that he was also reprimanded for improper filing of paperwork because he had not described the incident in the war diary.

 Petrov has said that he was neither rewarded nor punished for his actions.
 According to Petrov, he received no reward because the incident and other bugs found in the missile detection system embarrassed his superiors and the scientists who were responsible for it, so that if he had been officially rewarded, they would have had to be punished.
 He was reassigned to a less sensitive post, took early retirement (although he emphasized that he was not "forced out" of the army), and suffered a nervous breakdown.

 The incident became known publicly in 1998 upon the publication of Votintsev's memoirs.
 Widespread media reports since then have increased public awareness of Petrov's actions.

-Later career
+Later life and death

 After leaving the military in 1984, Petrov was hired at the same research institute that had developed the Soviet Union's early warning system.
 He later retired so he could care for his wife after she was diagnosed with cancer.

 During a visit to the United States for the filming of the documentary The Man Who Saved the World, Petrov toured the Minuteman Missile National Historic Site in May 2007 and commented, "I would never have imagined being able to visit one of the enemy's securest sites."

 Petrov died on 19 May 2017 from pneumonia, though it was not widely reported until September.
 He was 77.

+Encyclopedia Britannica noted his death with the words "He is survived by his two children, two grandchildren, and the entire human race."